sshmkts/W6-Weekly-Performance-Evaluator/README.md

 Weekly Performance Evaluator — Week 06

-This program analyzes a soccer player's weekly performance.
+This program analyzes a soccer player’s weekly performance.
-The Week 06 update includes arrays and an enum, following the assignment requirements.
+The Week 06 version adds arrays and an enum, following assignment requirements.

-Features
+Program Overview

-User inputs: player name, age, number of sessions (1–5), training hours per session, and sleep hours.

-Training sessions are stored in an array and validated.

-The program calculates total and average training hours.
+The user enters the player’s name, age, number of training sessions (1–5), the hours for each session, and the average sleep per night.
+Training sessions are stored in an array and validated individually.
+The program calculates total and average training hours from the array.

-Uses an enum (PlayerLevel) to determine the player’s level: Beginner, Intermediate, Pro.

-Generates:

-Level Report (includes array session details)
+An enum is used to determine the player’s level (Beginner, Intermediate, Pro).
+Based on this level, the program generates a simple training plan and a recovery recommendation.
+All reports can be viewed through a menu and saved to a file named report.txt.

+Menu Options

+Evaluate Level

 Training Plan

-Recovery Report

-Reports are displayed in the console and also saved to report.txt.

-Includes input validation, formatted output, color, and a menu:

-1) Evaluate Level
-2) Training Plan
-3) Recovery
+Recovery

-0) Quit
+Quit

+Key Additions in Week 06

+Arrays are used to store multiple sessions.
+Functions accept arrays as parameters.
+An enum is used inside a switch statement.
+Reports include the session data from the array.
+Constants are used instead of magic numbers.

 How to Run

-Compile and run the program (Visual Studio recommended).
+Compile and run the program.

-Enter the requested player data.
+Enter the requested player information.

-Use the menu to view reports.
+Choose a menu option to view the reports.
 In Debug Mode, you can inspect the training sessions array.

-What’s New in Week 06

-Added arrays to store multiple training sessions.

-Added functions that accept arrays.

-Added enum for player level and used it in a switch.

-Improved file output with session details.

-Removed magic numbers by using constants.